 NBC’s new show This is Us has captured the hearts of America.
 It highlights the real struggles and triumphs that we as humans face on our journey through life.
 On a recent episode, “What Now?”
 Randall was grappling with his father’s death and how much he had sacrificed and given to his job.

 Randall did not quit because he didn’t love his job.
 He quit because of issues stemming from his boss Tyler.
 It’s been said many times before, “People don’t quit jobs; they quit bosses.”
-In education, as pointed out in the New York Times article “Want to Fix Schools?
-Go to the Principal’s Office.”, there has not been much focus on the leaders of schools.
+In education, as pointed out in the New York Times article, “Want to Fix Schools?
+Go to the Principal’s Office.” there has not been much focus on school leaders.
 The principal helps set the culture which helps retain teachers.
-The brief, “Musical Chairs: Teacher Churn and its impact on Indianapolis Public Schools” published by Teach Plus stated: "for teachers who voluntarily left a school at some point in their career, 49 percent cited school leadership and 40 percent cited school culture as reasons for leaving.”
+The brief, “Musical Chairs: Teacher Churn and its impact on Indianapolis Public Schools” published by Teach Plus stated, “For teachers who voluntarily left a school at some point in their career, 49 percent cited school leadership and 40 percent cited school culture as reasons for leaving.”
 The principal is the one who steers the ship and when the principal cannot steer the ship in the right direction families and teachers look for a different school environment.

 This is why a strong leader is key.
 School districts across our country need to invest more resources into developing their leaders.
 Yes, teacher development is important, but a great teacher under a poor leader is a teacher who is likely to leave and a school that is not likely to succeed.

 The school leader also has to be a cheerleader for his or her school.
-I recently heard Julie Bakehorn speak.
-She is the principal of Arsenal Technical High School in Indianapolis Public Schools and the recipient of the prestigious Hubbard Life-Changing School Leadership award.
-She shared with a cohort of future administrators that they had to be the best pitch person and cheerleader for their schools because no one wants to work at a school where the principal is not passionate.
-She also shared that you had to have the right structures and relationships in place to operate a successful school.
+I recently heard Julie Bakehorn principal of Arsenal Technical High School in Indianapolis Public Schools and recipient of the prestigious Hubbard Life-Changing School Leadership award, speak.
+She shared with a cohort of future administrators they had to be the best pitch person and cheerleader for their school because no one wants to work at a school where the principal is not passionate.
+She also shared you had to have the right structures and relationships in place to operate a successful school.
 She said, “I don’t want an assistant principal who is waiting for me to retire to become principal of this school.
 I want to build assistant principals who can go on and lead another school.”

 Just like Ms. Bakehorn is intentional about building strong leaders in her building, we need other principals to do the same.
 We need districts to include improving principal leadership in their strategic plans.
 We need the community and other important stakeholders to hold schools accountable for developing the best leaders.
 We know when a school has strong relationships with the community and high student success, there is a great leader leading the charge.